 Hansje te Velde MBACP Counsellor Psychotherapist Supervisor

-With over 25 years experience, speaking two languages, and as supervor, clients come to me with issues such as anger, bereavement, couple work, depression, anxiety, abuse, psychosomatic symptoms, eating disorders, stress, trauma, loss, relationship issues, cultural issues, work related issues, with the potential for life changing results.
+With over 25 years experience, speaking two languages, and as supervisor, clients come to me with issues such as anger, bereavement, depression, anxiety, abuse, psychosomatic symptoms, eating disorders, stress, trauma, loss, relationship issues, cultural issues, work related issues, with the potential for life changing results.

 The location of my practice is close to the centre of Leamington Spa in a quiet street with ample free parking and within easy reach of main roads, bus stops and railway station.